jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-30-real-time-streaming-with-kafka-and-flink-6/index.md

 #### Download Connector Source

-Before we deploy the sink connector, its source should be downloaded into the *infra/connectors* path.
+Before we deploy the sink connector, its source should be downloaded into the *infra/connectors* folder.
 From there, the source can be saved into a S3 bucket followed by being used to create a custom plugin.
 The connector source has multiple Jar files, and they should be compressed as the zip format.
 The archive file can be created by executing the *download.sh* file.

 ```bash
 # download.sh